 When Is An Insurance Company Liable for “Bad Faith Failure to Pay”?

 Ragland v.
 State Farm Mutual Auto.
 Ins.
-Co.: The validity of a bad faith failure to pay claim against an insurance company may be entirely dependent on the success of an underlying liability claim, and is not be ready for adjudication until after the underlying claim has been decided.
+Co.: In a UM/UIM context, the validity of a bad faith failure to pay claim against an insurance company may be entirely dependent on the success of an underlying liability claim, and is not be ready for adjudication until after the underlying claim has been decided.

 Ragland’s Allegations against State Farm